ndrabbe/31257-Tut14-Group2/Business Report.md

 ##### New assumptions found

 Through our brainstorming the following assumptions were found:
-- There will be administrators that are a part of major travel company that will perform administrative tasks for the system
 - All current Relationship Managers have already completed the questionnaire.
 - Relationship Managers will have access to a computer which is connected to the system as well as the internet.